 We expect our Associates to work hard, challenge themselves and be innovative in their thinking.
 But we also know that when our Associates feel connected, respected and included, it shows in their performance.
 That’s why we strive to create a supportive, stimulating environment, where sharing ideas is encouraged and a work/life balance is attainable.

 We live and work in cities, suburbs and rural communities.
 We believe each one of our Associates brings something unique to our collective culture – a diversity of experience, gender, race, ethnicity, age and more.
 At TJX, diversity is not something we mark off of a checklist; it is something we celebrate in many ways!
-We are proud that globally, 77% of our total workforce – corporate, store, managerial and non-managerial – and 65% of our management team is female.1 And in the U.S., 56% of our total workforce and 32% of our management team are made up of racially and ethnically diverse people.2, 3
+We are proud that globally, 77% of our total workforce – corporate, store, managerial and non-managerial – and 65% of our managerial positions are held by females.1 And in the U.S., 56% of our total workforce and 32% of our managerial positions are made up of racially and ethnically diverse people.2, 3

 To support our growth, we are continually looking for diverse, enthusiastic and committed individuals to join our team.
 We’ve seen firsthand that the talented individuals we hire today can transform into our global leaders of tomorrow, but we also recognize that a person must feel valued if they are to make a long-term commitment to any employer.
 That is why we believe that diversity and inclusion are equally important, and we strive to establish partnerships with leaders, managers and Associates to drive an inclusive workplace where all Associates are welcomed, valued and engaged.
 Across our regions, we have formal and informal initiatives underway to foster inclusion and a sense of family.
 These are captured in five key areas:

 Our diversity and inclusion goal is to equip leaders, managers and Associates with the tools and personal support needed to create a workplace culture of inclusivity.